Why is Gambling an Issue?

 Young people don't gamble!

 This is not true.
 It is much more likely that you will lose more money in an attempt to make back your losses.
 Many problem gamblers who have addressed their problem will express how risky this is in losing more and more money and developing huge debt when trying to chase a big win.
 Remember the gambling industry relies on your continued betting to make money.
-Even lottery tickets albeit chance are designed to pay out less than they take in over a period of time.
 The phrase ‘the bookie always wins’ in many ways is actually a very real situation.

 You just need to hit a winning streak!